AnkitAhlwat/GitHub-User-Documentation/docs/Working with Git and managing code on GitHub.md

 If you make a mistake in your commit it is possible to undo it.
 The simplest way to do this is by using the command git revert.
 This will create a new commit which is the opposite of an existing commit.
 To specify which commit you wish to undo you need the id of the commit.
 The id can be viewed by using the git log command from the previous section.

-1. Undo or modify commits, use commands like
+1. Undo or modify commits, run:

     ```git
     git reset <commit_id>